Main | Download | FAQ | Documentation

 plugins.

-I think the best workaround for this problem is to run one Flash file in Chrome and the other in FireFox/IE/Safari/Opera.
+The best workaround for this problem seems to be run one Flash file in Chrome and the other in FireFox/IE/Safari/Opera.
 Or open them both in Internet Explorer.
 You can then control the volume for each process separately, in different ways depending on the operating system.
-(For more recent versions of Windows, you can double click on the volume icon in the system tray to launch the mixer; an entry will be shown for each process allowing you to modify its volume.
-For Macs, I have heard that Audio Hijack can do this.)
+(For Vista and higher, you can double click on the volume icon in the system tray to launch the mixer (also, someone sells a product that will do this for Windows XP); an entry will be shown for each process allowing you to modify its volume.
+For Macs, Audio Hijack Pro and a few other for pay/trial applications can do this.)

 Q: Is there an extension that blocks certain plug-in instances completely?